aliameer/microfrontend-patterns/README.md

 - This project is implemented as an [ExpressJS](https://expressjs.com/) application.
 - Each microfrontend pattern is implemented as a route in the application.
+The routes can be seen at [http://localhost:3000/docs](http://localhost:3000/docs) after the local server is run.
 - The backend is provided by the [Sock Shop](https://github.com/microservices-demo/microservices-demo) project and it is run locally as a set of Docker containers.